EARTH 111: Climate and Humankind – offered next: Winter 2021

-This mini-course is offered in the second half of Fall semester and will explore interactions between humans and climate, from human origins millions of years ago through the present.
+This mini-course is offered in both halves of Winter 2021 semester.
+In 13 lectures we explore the connections between humans and climate, from human origins millions of years ago through the present.

 Click here for the syllabus from Fall 2018.